Clay

 Shrinkage 14, absorption 2

-Our tried and true former studio clay.
-This is the most reliable cone six (lite) stoneware and in its fired mature state, seriously resembles cone ten white stoneware.
-It has wonderful thermal shock resistance and works well with all glazes.
+This is the most reliable cone six light-colored stoneware.
+It has wonderful thermal shock resistance, fine grog, easy to reclaim and works well with all glazes.
 This is a great beginner-friendly clay.

 Terracotta